 - Brick Joke: While ditching work to go to the poker game, Barney notes they've set the quarry dinosaurs to do the digging without their being present, but isn't sure that'll go well.
 Fred dismisses Barney's concerns, figuring the dinosaurs should be fine on their own, since they've been doing the same digging for years.
 Much later in the film, we see the quarry's dinosaurs are A) unionized and B) on strike.

-- Broken Streak: In a company picnic...thing, Mr. Slate's always loses against his rival company.
+- Broken Win/Loss Streak: In a company picnic... thing, Mr. Slate's always loses against his rival company.
 While Fred tries to use the Jetsons' technology to break the streak (extorting Mr. Slate for his and Barney's jobs back, plus other exorbitant demands, in the process), it is subverted by Dino and Astro messing up the final event.
 Played straight in that after winning several events in a row (with Fred handling one in his place) Slate ultimately loses the final one.

 - Deus ex Machina: How the Flintstones and Rubbles make it back to the past.